Alice Recoque: Career

 She started working at Société d'électronique et d'automatisme (SAE) in 1954.
 At SAE she worked on core memories of CAB1101.
-In 1956 Alice Recoque and Françoise Becquet started designing the mini-computer CAB500 - the first conversational desktop computer, under the direction of André Richard and François-Henri Raymond.
+In 1956 Alice Recoque and Françoise Becquet started designing the mini-computer CAB 500 - the first conversational desktop computer, under the direction of André Richard and François-Henri Raymond.
 The computer was released in 1960.
 The CAB500 was a French low cost mini-computer, the purpose of which was to do complex, scientific calculations.
 She also worked on the CINA industrial computer and co-directed the CAB 1500 project, related to the Algol language machines.

 After the merger of SAE and CAE, the Compagnie internationale pour l'informatique (CII) was born in 1966.
 She continued her work at CII when she worked on designing Mitra computers.
-The first design, Mitra 15, launched in 1972.
+The first design, Mitra 15, launched in 1971.
 Both the Mitra 15 and CAB500 were commercial successes in France.She only stayed there for a few months, because some features of the project, interesting in itself, were unsuited to the needs of the CII.
 Moreover, the needs of the latter in the field of small computers are becoming clearer and Alice Recoque is asked to make them concrete by developing a project.
 The target market is that of industrial and scientific applications, aimed at completing the range of IRIS mainframe computers, which is very much oriented towards management applications.

 In 1978, she took part in the meeting that founded the National Commission for Data Processing and Liberties.
 She expressed her concerns and the need to set up a safeguard against "the increased surveillance power of companies and States".

 She led the Bull Group at CII.
 In 1985 the Bull Group focused on the research on highly parallel machines and artificial intelligence.
 This project, code-named Q0, is adopted by the company's management and will give birth to the Mitra range.
 Alice Recoque is appointed head of research and development for the CII's "Small Computers and Associated Systems" division and leads the Mitra 15 project through to its industrialisation.
 During that period she helped develop the language KOOL (knowledge representation object-oriented language) with its implementation in LISP.